rancher/webhook/docs.md

 GlobalRoleBindings must refer to a valid global role (i.e. an existing `GlobalRole` object in the `management.cattle.io/v3` apiGroup).

+## NodeDriver

+### Validation Checks

+Note: checks only run if a node driver is being disabled or deleted

+#### Machine Deletion Prevention

+This admission webhook prevents the disabling or deletion of a NodeDriver if there are any Nodes that are under management by said driver.
+If there are _any_ nodes that use the driver the request will be denied.

 ## ProjectRoleTemplateBinding

 ### Validation Checks